A Journey of Hard and Important Lessons

 It horrifies me quite a bit how much the False Christians twist facts and Bible verses to justify the harm and deaths caused by their complicity in the oppression of huge swathes of people.
 How they claim to be using “hard love” toward “sinners,” how they claim they are Christ-like, but their actions sow hatred, despair, and great harm to people that aren’t like them.
 It’s taken me a long time to find words to even describe this and what is the core of this problem.
 It is my hope, by writing this in full, I can finally give words to those thoughts, and perhaps help others on their journey.
 It is hard to examine our core beliefs under a microscope, and I keep on trying to do so today.

-Thus, I reject this False Christianity, and by doing so, I am the outcast.
+Thus, I reject this False Christianity, and by doing so, I became the outcast.
 I was rejected by the Church.
 Rejected by various friends who were furious that I would question the beliefs we had shared.
 Who were furious that I dared point out the corruption at the heart of Christianity today.
 I received death threats, where folks described in vivid detail how to kill me, why I deserved to die, and how I was going to hell.

 Since I am transgender and my orientation is demisexual (used the term gay for a long time as well), this only added fuel to their death threats, gave them more inventive ways to describe why I deserve hell, and why I was going there, and why they wished I would die.
 I spend a lot of time in fear, because these people hold so much power in our society today and in our government.